lit/lit/docs/guide/08-tools.md

 #### Compilation and module transform {#transpilation-and-module-transform}

-You build tools need to compile ES6 features to ES5 for legacy browsers.

-If you're working in TypeScript, the TypeScript compiler can generate different output for different browsers.

-* In general, ES6 is faster than the ES5 equivalent, so try to serve ES6 to browsers that support it.
+You build tools need to compile ES6 features to ES5 for legacy browsers. n general, ES6 is faster than the ES5 equivalent, so try to serve ES6 to browsers that support it.
-* TypeScript has slightly buggy template literal support when compiling to ES5, which can hurt performance.

 Your build tools need to accept JavaScript modules (also called ES modules) and transform them to another module format, such as SystemJS, if necessary.
 If you use node-style module specifiers, your build will also need to transform them to browser-ready modules specifiers.

+If you're working in TypeScript, the TypeScript compiler, `tsc`, can generate different output for different browsers.
+However, there are known issues with the compiled output for older browsers. **We recommend compiling TypeScript using the ES2017 target and ES modules (the default module system for the ES2017 target).** Use Babel to transform the compiled output for older browsers.

 #### Template minification